 Steroids with or without anesthetics can be injected to reduce back pain and inflammation at the source, whether it is a spinal nerve root or a facet joint.
 Injection-based Treatments can also help.
 Nerve blocks, epidural steroid injections, nerve ablation, and other types of injection-based procedures are available for chronic back pain.

 They are used when the source of the pain is known and can sometimes help rule out certain causes if the treatment doesn’t work.
-Injections may stop or lessen pain for a certain period of time, but are not intended as long-term solutions and shouldn’t be used in isolation.
+Injections may stop or lessen pain for a certain period, but are not intended as long-term solutions and shouldn’t be used in isolation.

 A carefully guided needle capable of transferring radiowaves can be inserted to block painful nerve signals using a high-frequency current.
 This may relieve chronic back pain for nine months or longer in carefully selected people.